Coarse extrinsic curvature of Riemannian submanifolds: Abstract

 \section{Abstract}

-Inspired by Y. Ollivier's coarse Ricci curvature, we introduce a novel concept of coarse extrinsic curvature on Riemannian submanifolds.
-This is defined through Wasserstein distances between test probability measures supported in the tubular neighbourhood of the submanifold.
-This framework provides an understanding of the geometric properties of embeddings, offering valuable insights into their curvature dynamics and intrinsic structures.
-Additionally, this coarse curvature can also be extracted from empirical measures supported on random point clouds generated by a Poisson point process, and has the potential to extend to metric embeddings.
+We introduce a novel concept of coarse extrinsic curvature for Riemannian submanifolds, inspired by Ollivier's notion of coarse Ricci curvature.
+This curvature is derived from the Wasserstein 1-distance between probability measures supported in the tubular neighborhood of a submanifold, providing new insights into the extrinsic curvature of isometrically embedded manifolds in Euclidean spaces.
+The framework also offers a method to approximate the mean curvature from statistical data, such as point clouds generated by a Poisson point process.
+This approach has potential applications in manifold learning and the study of metric embeddings, enabling the inference of geometric information from empirical data.